reportportal/example-custom-analyzer/README.md

 http://analyzer_host:port/_index
 ```

 The request contains the same list of json objects as in "_analyze" higher except of the "issueType" sould be provided by user and it should be different from "TO_INVESTIGATE".
-In the current realisation RP doesn't really use the [response from index](https://github.com/reportportal/service-api/blob/master/src/main/java/com/epam/ta/reportportal/core/analyzer/model/IndexRs.java) so it could be ignored.
+In the current implementation RP doesn't really use the [response from index](https://github.com/reportportal/service-api/blob/master/src/main/java/com/epam/ta/reportportal/core/analyzer/model/IndexRs.java) so it could be ignored (or just 'null').

 There are a few more optional endpoints.
 They are required for the default analyzer implementation.
 The first one is for deleting all the accumulated information about specified project: